alexabush/problemSolving/interviewCake/greedyAlgs/inPlaceShuffle/readme.md

 Okay, so I think that's what the problem is.

 The random number function I wrote is inclusive since I have the + 1

+**Interview Cake Says I'm Wrong**

+apparently the way I did is is how most people try to do it, except we may not get a random distribution doing it this way because of some complicated math reason.

+## Brainstorm 2

+Interview cake says to partition our array up into a 'shuffled' and 'unsorted' section and gradually move elements from the unsorted section to the sorted section.

+## Pseudocode 2

+1. iterate over array with for loop
+2. create a 'start' pointer which represents the start of the 'unsorted' section of the array
+3. call randomNum with start and arr.length
+4. splice element at the random number index returned, move returned element to 'start'
+5. increment 'start'